TelerikAcademy/Angular/Workshops/2. Angular/top-movies/README.md

 	 pipeSort.transform(this.movies, [sort, order]);
 	```

 1. Now just finish the task.
-From now on it you are on your own.
+From now on you are on your own.
 	- The other tasks are not so hard to be implemented
+	- Ask the trainers :)